Tavinsowell/kanban-board/README.md

 ### Usage
+there is three test login that you can use for testing the app they are:

+- username: 'JollyGuru', password: 'password'
+- username: 'SunnyScribe', password: 'password'
+- username: 'RadiantComet', password: 'password'

  - Login: Use the login form to authenticate.
  - Create Task: Click on "New Ticket" to create a new task.